tanchu-git/synapse-nyc-taxi/README.md

 ### More discovery can be found in the [discovery folder](https://github.com/tanchu-git/synapse_nyc_taxi/tree/main/discovery).

 ## Data Virtualization
-Serverless SQL pool has no local storage, only metadata objects are stored in databases.
-I can save the query results in a logical data warehouse for quick downstream useage.
+Serverless SQL pool has no local storage, only metadata objects are stored in database.
 The raw dataset is already present in my blob container, ```CREATE EXTERNAL TABLE``` clause will be used to create the *bronze* tables.

 First I create my logical data warehouse as database ```nyc_taxi_ldw``` with three schemas - ```bronze```, ```silver``` and ```gold```.
 Next is my external data source object ```nyc_taxi_ext_source``` and external file format objects  ```csv_file_format```, ```tsv_file_format```, ```parquet_file_format``` and ```delta_file_format```.